a-turcu/RS-LightGCN/README.md

 | results                        | Contains the test set performance                                   |
 | checkpoints                    | Contains the best checkpoint from each model run                    |

-In addition, detailed comments were added to the entire repository.
+Detailed comments and docstrings were added to the entire repository.